 1.2 Right to Object to Processing PII

 In addition to changing your PII, your profile provides you a means to opt out of receiving marketing communications from TASBIA.
 You have the right to reject the processing of your PII except where processing is required by applicable law, or, where TASBIA has a need to process it and processing is permitted by applicable law.
 Most communications have a means to opt out defined in them.
-If there is no means, contact email@example.com, write to the address provided below, or call TASBIA to opt out.
+If there is no means, contact us via the addresses provided below, or call TASBIA to opt out.
 Administrative and contractual emails about your account and services may still be sent.

 1.3 Right Not to Provide Consent or to Withdraw Consent